Ken Clark (actor)

-Kenneth Donovan Clark (June 4, 1927 – June 1, 2009) was an American B movie actor.
-He appeared in movies in the United States and Europe, including the Secret Agent 077 trilogy, South Pacific, and a number of Spaghetti Westerns.
+Kenneth Donovan Clark (June 4, 1927 – June 1, 2009) was an American actor.
+He was best known as a leading man in Italian B movies, including the Secret Agent 077 trilogy and a number of Spaghetti Westerns.

-Early years
+Early life

 Clark was born in Neffs, Ohio.
 He enlisted in the Navy when he was 17, and after being honorably discharged, he sought a career as an actor.
 When that effort was unsuccessful, he found employment as a model and as a construction worker.
-He also worked as a coal miner in the mid 1950s near Cadiz, Ohio.
+He also worked as a coal miner in the mid 1950s near Cadiz.

-Acting career
+After moving to Los Angeles, he studied acting at the Pasadena Playhouse.

+Career

 Early career

 Clark was originally contracted to 20th Century Fox.
 While working for that studio, he acquired a reputation as a "beefcake" actor similar to Richard Egan.
 He appeared in a variety of genres of film, including crime (Six Bridges to Cross), Western (The Last Wagon), and war film (Between Heaven and Hell).
 Additionally, in one of his final roles for Fox, he appeared in Elvis Presley's debut motion picture, Love Me Tender.
 Fox dropped Clark following that picture, and his roles in the following years were often in lower-budget films.

 Clark's most prominent role in American film came in 1958, when he was cast as Stewpot in South Pacific, an adaptation of the Broadway musical.
-His vocals were dubbed by Thurl Ravenscroft.
+His singing vocals were dubbed by Thurl Ravenscroft.
 Following the film's premiere, the New York Times described Clark's character as a "raffish gob."

 During this period, Clark made many guest star appearances on a variety of American TV shows, including four appearances on Alfred Hitchcock Presents.
+In 1958 he appeared on Death Valley Days S6 E15 "Yankee Pirate" as the pirate Joseph Chapman.
 In 1959, he made an unsold private investigator TV pilot for a William Campbell Gault-inspired mystery series entitled Brock Callahan, directed by Don Siegel and written by Stirling Silliphant.
 That same year, he made a guest appearance in an episode of Western TV series Colt .45.
 During this period Clark had the lead in Attack of the Giant Leeches (1959) and 12 to the Moon (1960).
 The former is regarded by some as Clark's "most memorable film."